GetSherlog/repopack/README.md

 ### Using Docker

-Repomix is designed to run with Docker, which handles all dependencies automatically:
+repopack-cpp is designed to run with Docker, which handles all dependencies automatically:

 ```bash
 # Make the script executable (if needed)